STEM the Flow competition

 Delivered as part of our award-winning Upstream Battle campaign, the STEM the Flow engineering competition encourages pupils to investigate and design solutions to tackle marine litter upstream at source with a pupil-led STEM (Science, Technology Engineering and Maths) project for Primary 5 to Secondary 3.

 STEM the Flow challenges pupils to research and develop their own ideas to tackle these issues.
 These could be ways of collecting litter that is already in our waterways, or preventing litter from getting into them in the first place.
 As part of the challenge, participants must investigate source to sea litter in their area, identify the problem, raise awareness and design an engineering-based solution to the issue.
-Participants will have to work as a team to create a project plan, conduct research, draw conclusions and produce a scientific poster or build a model to showcase their idea.
+Participants will have to work as a team to create a project plan, conduct research, draw conclusions, and produce a scientific poster and model to showcase their final idea.

 Online workshops led by STEM ambassadors from industry will provide participants with essential first-hand expertise and guidance relevant for the project.